SimonDataLab/solar-power-market-impact/README.md

 ![01_market_analysis](https://github.com/user-attachments/assets/a268c2de-e16d-4bd3-8bba-1e6e43ea5db6)
 2. **German solar production trend**

-   These two charts compare different types of electricity generation in Germany, highlighting the sharper increase in solar power in 2024.
-This is likely the primary driver of the changes in peak vs. off-peak price dynamics in central Europe, as solar generation has relatively low marginal costs.
-Czechia and Slovakia are also impacted due to market coupling and strong cross-border energy flows.
+   The following charts highlight the rise in solar power generation, especially in 2024.
+As solar energy, with its low marginal costs, becomes more dominant, its influence on spot market prices is becoming more evident.
+This is also affecting nearby countries like Czechia and Slovakia due to market coupling and cross-border electricity flows.

 ![02_solar_capacity_generation](https://github.com/user-attachments/assets/fb2513d9-6749-4125-8528-244c9ec23819)
-3. **This leads to another question.**
+3. **Further Questions**

-   Is this dynamics already transformed in forward base vs. peak products pricing?
+   Is the shift in peak vs. off-peak dynamics already reflected in forward base vs. peak pricing?
 Stay tuned.